foundersandcoders/ws-pure-functions-easy-testing/README.md

 });
 ```

-Instead lets make a function. `makeSoundObjects` will take an array as an argument, and return a new array with the information we want.
+In order to make this piece of functionality more testable, we can wrap it up in a function `makeSoundObjects` will take an array as an argument, and return a new array with the information we want.
 This means we can run tests with any array that we want, and that we can create our soundObjects in the form we want without ever having to mutate it.

 ```
 // [] -> []
 function makeSoundObjects (sounds) {
+  return sounds.map(function (soundSrc) {
-  return sounds.map(soundSrc => new Audio(soundSrc))
+    return new Audio(soundSrc);
+  });
 }

 var soundObjects = makeSoundObjects(sounds)